boshoffwillem/design-patterns/gang-of-four-patterns/StructuralPatterns/README.md

 - A bridge is almost like a stronger form of encapsulation, because it hides functionality by compartmentalizing it, instead of doing through a simple inheritance hierarchy.

+## 3. Composite

+A mechanism for treating individual (scalar) objects and compositions of objects in a uniform manner.

+### 3.1 Motivation for Composites

+- Objects uses other object's fields/properties/members through inheritance or composition
+- Composition let's us make compound objects
+  - Like a mathematical expression composed of simple expressions
+  - A grouping of shapes that consists of several shapes
+- Composite design pattern is used to treat both single (scalar) and composite objects uniformly
+    - I.e., ```Foo``` and ```Collection<Foo>``` have common APIs